-CAAC deputy administrator Hu Zhenjiang emphasized the agency's commitment to aviation safety on Thursday during a keynote presentation at the China Business Aviation Safety Day 2021 in Chengdu, which was jointly hosted by AsBAA and the U.S.-China Aviation Cooperation Program (ACP).
-The event hosted more than 150 business aircraft pilots, OEMs, MROs, FBOs, EMS, airport, and government representatives in the year's first in-person event for the Asian business aviation industry.
+Civil Aviation Administration of China (CAAC) deputy administrator Hu Zhenjiang emphasized the agency's commitment to aviation safety during a keynote presentation at the China Business Aviation Safety Day 2021 in early April in Chengdu.
+The event, which was jointly held by AsBAA and the U.S.-China Aviation Cooperation Program (ACP), hosted more than 150 business aircraft pilots, OEMs, MROs, FBOs, EMS, airport, and government representatives in the year's first in-person event for the Asian business aviation industry.